ACD:

 GIS (Geographic Information System):

-miles.
-These satellites emit signals that can be monitored by special
+nautical miles.
+These satellites emit signals that can be monitored

-receivers and those signals used to locate the geographical position of
+by special receivers and those signals used to locate the

-that one call out of one hundred calls will be uncompleted (or busy).
+the probability that one call out of one hundred calls will be

 - H –